race-engineering-center/rec-user-manual/docs/analyzer/cloud_db.md

 This window lets you access laps from the [Garage61](https://garage61.net)  online platform.
 You can browse, search, and load laps directly into the analyzer for review and comparison.

-Currently you can only access laps driven by yourself or your teammates due to Garage61 API limitations.
+Currently you can only access laps driven by you or your teammates due to Garage61 API limitations.
 See [Garage61 API docs](https://garage61.net/developer/endpoints/v1/findLaps) for more details.

 !!!
 Note